tommyrunner/tune-ui/docs/en/changelog/index.md

-# Version Changelog
+# Version Update Log

-This page records the updates of each version of Tune UI, helping you understand the development history and feature changes of the component library.
+This page records the updates of each version of Tune UI, helping you understand the development history and functional changes of the component library.

+## 1.2.3

+`2025-6-20`

+### New Features

+- Fixed sorting and filtering functionality bugs in Table component
+- Added `change-filter` event callback to Table component
+- Added select all functionality for Table multi-selection

+### Bug Fixes

+- Fixed rendering issues in Table component in certain scenarios
+- Fixed path issues in documentation deployment scripts

+### Improvements

+- Improved component documentation and sample code
+- Enhanced type definitions for Table component

 ## 1.2.1